lucas-flowers/snutree/README.rst

 DEPRECATED
 ==========

-A rewrite can be found in [snutree2](https://github.com/lucas-flowers/snutree2).
+A rewrite can be found at https://github.com/lucas-flowers/snutree2.

 =======
 snutree